Tingjun-Lei/Tingjun-Lei.github.io/_pages/about.md

 - [02/2024] Tingjun was invited to talk at <a href="https://www.ece.msstate.edu/ece-research-seminar-with-dr-lei-friday-february-23-12-1pm/" target="_blank">ECE Research Seminar</a> at Mississippi State University!

-- [02/2024] Our paper “Informed Sampling Space Driven Robot Informative Path Planning” has been accepted by <strong style="color: black;">Robotics and Autonomous Systems </strong>!
+- [02/2024] Our paper “Informed Sampling Space Driven Robot Informative Path Planning” has been accepted by <strong style="color: black;">Robotics and Autonomous Systems</strong>!

+- [02/2024] Tingjun was appointed as the <strong style="color: black;">Junior Editorial Board Member</strong> of <a href="https://www.oaepublish.com/ir" target="_blank">Intelligence & Robotics</a>!

+- [01/2024] Our paper “Digital Twin-Embedded Multi-Objective Autonomous Vehicle Navigation Approach as Applied in Infrastructure Construction” has been accepted by <strong style="color: black;">IET Cyber-Systems and Robotics</strong>!

+- [11/2023] Our paper “Bio-Inspired Intelligence-Based Multi-Agent Navigation with Safety-Aware Considerations” has been accepted by <strong style="color: black;">IEEE Transactions on Artificial Intelligence</strong>!

+- [10/2023] Tingjun passed dissertation defence!

+- [09/2023] Tingjun received 2023 Arkansas Engineering Forum: Southeast Symposium on Contemporary Engineering Topics (SSCET 2023) Conference Research Poster Award!

+- [08/2023] Our paper “Graph-Based Robot Optimal Path Planning with Bio-Inspired Algorithms” has been accepted by <i>Biomimetic Intelligence and Robotics</i>!

+- [07/2023] Our paper “Bio-Inspired Algorithm in Image-Based Path Planning and Localization Using Visual Features and Maps” has been <strong style="color: black;">selected and featured as cover paper</strong>  by  <i>Intelligence and Robotics</i>!

+- [06/2023] Our paper “Bio-Inspired Algorithm in Image-Based Path Planning and Localization Using Visual Features and Maps” has been accepted by <i>Intelligence and Robotics</i>!

+- [05/2023] Our paper “A Convex Optimization Approach to Multi-Robot Task Allocation and Path Planning” has been accepted by <i>Sensors</i>!

+- [05/2023] Our three papers have been accepted by <i>SPIE 2023</i>!

 Site-wide configuration